c-hartmann/run-it/README.md

 ## install hints

-Installing via Configure Dolphin failed for me with the flatpak variant, so you might have to create the menu entry manualy by sourself.
+Installing via Configure Dolphin failed for me with the flatpak variant, so you might have to create the menu entry manualy by yourself.

 This service menu file goes to: